Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 the fact it doesn't make sense; doesn't make sense the opposite of a is z, or a hindu /numeral|number|../, or some"-thing" /unwrit?table/,..

-(oranges, chillies,..) are good for eating people too weighing down plants /increases|decreases/ dimensions #bioplasticity growing plants upsidedown uses both light, and gravity, to increase dimensions #bioplasticity
+acting blind; moving head, instead of eyes, is the easiest i cdr (oranges, chillies,..) are good for eating people too weighing down plants /increases|decreases/ dimensions #bioplasticity growing plants upsidedown uses both light, and gravity, to increase dimensions #bioplasticity